devjanaprime/gitPreworkExample/readme.md

 Refresh the guthub repo page and you'll see your work is now in the remote repo:
 ![github updated](http://devjana.net/prework/week3Pics/09 githubUpdated.png)

+Note that files display the commit messages of their last change.

 Now that you've successfully pushed your project to github you'll be able to access it from wherever.
 If you'd like to continue to make changes you can simply add/commit when changes are made then "git push origin master" and the github repo will be updated!